Welcome to today's edition of the Rush 24-7 podcast.

 And nobody's talking about it.

-So these are these are the little mind games and word games and tricks that are being played.
+So these are the little mind games and word games and tricks that are being played.

 And it's all designed to weaken your support for Trump by making it just too hard.

-It just too hard and not worth it, because it looks like they're never going to go away.
+Too hard and not worth it because it looks like they're never going to go away.

 And then you come along with tax reform and shoring up the border.